top01.jpg (17169 bytes)

-Using AduHidTest USB Device Test Software adulogo.jpg (1752 bytes)
+AduHidTest USB Device Test Software Tutorial : Part 1

-AduHidTest is a FREE USB Device test program used to test the connection of ADU data acquisition devices to a USB port.
-The program is also a useful tool to allow programmers to become familiar with the ADU command set.
+AduHidTest is a free USB Device test program used to connect to ADU data acquisition devices, and send and receive data.
+The program is a useful tool to allow programmers to become familiar with the operation of ADU interfaces and programming requirements.
+Download links are at the bottom of this page.

 For this tutorial we will use an ADU200 USB Relay I/O Interface to demonstrate use of the software.